iamfaith/vim-config/README.md

 +cryptv          +linebreak       +python          +vreplace +cscope          +lispindent      -python3         +wildignore You may need to remove other packages such as vim-gnome, vim-gtk, vim-nox ... to avoid conflicts.

+install requests first

+For python3:-  sudo python3 -m pip uninstall pip && sudo apt install python3-pip --reinstall.

+By this , you can simply install packages using pip3. to check use pip3 --version.

+For older versions, use : sudo python -m pip uninstall pip && sudo apt install python-pip --reinstall.